kaliberjs/use-subtitles/readme.md

 ```

 ## Usage with `ReactPlayer`
-`use-subtitles` aims to be player-agnostic; as long as you provide the underlaying `HTMLVideoPlayer` of your dependency, the library intends to work.
+`use-subtitles` is designed to be player-agnostic.
+As long as you provide the underlying `HTMLVideoPlayer` of your dependency, the library should work seamlessly.

 ```jsx
 import { useSubtitles } from '@kaliber/use-subtitles'